I think that one of the most discouraging aspects in our quest to “make disciples” (Matthew chapter 28, verse 19) is the lack of ‘results’.

 Re-understanding Our Commission

-God asks us not to make others believe, but rather: to tell others, to teach, to show others what it is we do we believe.
+God asks us not to make others believe, but rather: to tell others, to teach, to show others what it is we believe.

 When we assume this posture, we give God the responsibility of transforming lives; and rightly so!
 Because, if you think about, our words and actions don’t stand much of a chance when faced up with a hardened heart such as Saul’s in the Bible.